AMWA-TV/bcp-005-01/docs/EDID to Receiver Caps Mapping.md

 _Color Bit Depth_ of _Video Input Definition_ described in [E-EDID A2][E-EDID] section 3.6.1 MUST be transformed into `urn:x-nmos:cap:format:component_depth` and MUST be added to each Constraint Set.

+Vendor-Specific Data Block ([CTA-861][CTA-861] section 7.5.4) SHOULD be transformed into `urn:x-nmos:cap:format:component_depth` if contains related information.

 ## Audio Receivers

 If Basic Audio support bit is active in the CTA Extension Header, audio receiver MUST have Receiver Capabilities.